Statistical Mechanics

 Practice-1 (2 hours)

-Plot Maxwell-Boltzmann Distribution function vs. speed at different temperatures.
+Plot Maxwell-Boltzmann distribution functions with energy at different temperatures.
 (Using Scilab or Python)

 Session 8